 How to Get There

 Access the Goishi Coast by train and bus from Ichinoseki Station.

 Take the Tohoku Shinkansen to Ichinoseki Station and change trains there.
-Take the Ofunato Line to Kesennuma and transfer to a trolley bus for Hosoura, about two and a half hours away.
-From Hosoura Station, take a local bus to the coast in about 15 minutes.
+Take the Ofunato Line to Kesennuma and transfer to a BRT (Bus Rapid Transit) for Goishikaigan-guchi, about two and a half hours away.
+From Goishikaigan-guchi Station, take a local bus to the coast in about 12 minutes.